basecamp/kamal-proxy/README.md

 ## Building

-To build `kamal-proxy` locally, if you have a working Go environment you can:
+To build Kamal Proxy locally, if you have a working Go environment you can:

     make